Improving Exoplanet Detection Power: Multivariate Gaussian Process Models for Stellar Activity: Discussion

-Our general procedures can be applied more broadly than to the specific stellar activity indicators used in this initial study.
-Firstly, our approach for constructing Doppler-constrained stellar activity indicators can make use of any dimension reduction technique.
-Our Doppler-constrained PCA method is simply one example.
-We are currently exploring the use of diffusion maps as an alternative to PCA because diffusion maps do not have the constraint of projecting onto a linear subspace as does PCA.
-Thus, diffusion maps might capture non-linear information that PCA cannot preserve.
-This non-linear information could particularly be helpful for complex situations such as when the stellar spot evolves over time.
-Our initial investigations also suggest that capturing non-linear structure helps to improve planet detection power when there is aliasing between the stellar rotation period and the planet orbital period, see the discussion of Table \ref{tab:coarse_results} in Appendix \ref{app:period_power}.
+Our general procedures apply broadly, and are not limited to the specific indicator and model choices discussed here, as we now explain.
+Firstly, in Algorithm 1, PCA can be straightforwardly replaced by another dimension reduction technique.
+We are currently exploring the use of diffusion maps \citep[e.g.,][]{coifman2005geometric,coifman2006diffusion} which do not have the constraint of projecting onto a linear subspace as does PCA.
+Capturing non-linearity could be particularly helpful for more complex situations, such as when stellar spots evolve over time.
+Our initial investigations also suggest that capturing non-linear structure may help to improve planet detection power when there is aliasing between the stellar rotation period and the planet orbital period.

-Secondly, by using a model selection procedure we avoid having to rely on a single model and therefore can model a variety of stellar variability indicators.
-Since our procedure assesses the planet detection power this can be used to compare the relative performance of various stellar variability indicators, as well as different models.
-Lastly, although we have assumed a single spot of constant size, our investigations suggest that our class of models is able to capture evolving spots.
-More generally, the extent to which it is reasonable to use the specific class of models (\ref{eqn:model1})-(\ref{eqn:our_errors}) for modeling complex stellar activity is a topic of our ongoing work.
-If a more general class of models is ultimately found to be needed in the case of multiple evolving stellar variability phenomena, one option is to use the Gaussian process regression networks framework introduced by \citet{wilson2012gaussian}.
-In our context this would involve using GPs to model temporal changes in the coefficients of our model (\ref{eqn:model1})-(\ref{eqn:our_errors}), which would permit the relationships between outputs to evolve over time.
+Secondly, our automated model selection procedure allows investigators to easily find the best model for new stellar variability indicators, and to compare the relative performance of competing indicators.
+Lastly, although we have assumed a single spot of constant (but unknown) size, our ongoing work suggests that our class of models is able to capture evolving spots.
+More generally, the extent to which it is reasonable to use the specific class of models (\ref{eqn:model1})-(\ref{eqn:our_errors}) for modeling complex stellar activity is a topic of future work.